frain-dev/convoy-website/content/blog/receiving-wehbook-events-from-github-with-convoy.md

 Convoy 0.6 provides the ability to receive webhooks from various providers and fans out to your applications.
 In this article, you learned how to receive webhook events from GitHub through a step-by-step guide from creating a project to subscribing to the event source, GitHub.

 Convoy provides you with reliability and replayability out-of-the-box.
-If this sounds suitable for your architecture? [try it out](https://dashboard.getconvoy.io) and give us feedback on our [Slack](https://convoy-community.slack.com/join/shared_invite/zt-xiuuoj0m-yPp~ylfYMCV9s038QL0IUQ#/shared-invite/email) community!
+If this sounds suitable for your architecture, [try it out](https://dashboard.getconvoy.io) and give us feedback on our [slack](https://convoy-community.slack.com/join/shared_invite/zt-xiuuoj0m-yPp~ylfYMCV9s038QL0IUQ#/shared-invite/email) community!